 The Stainforth Library of Women’s Writing

-This project creates a digital model of what we believe to be the largest library of books by women authors collected in the mid-19th century, owned by Rev. Francis John Stainforth (1797-1866).
+This project creates a digital model of the largest private library of books by women authors collected in the 19th century, owned by Francis John Stainforth (1797-1866).
 To rebuild Stainforth’s library as a searchable digital archive and assemble the books as they were shelved in his home, we will use the manuscript catalog he kept until his death in 1866 in which he painstakingly logged the author, title, edition, publisher, date, and shelf location of each item in his vast private collection.
 (Images and PDFs of this manuscript are publicly accessible in the CU Digital Library.)
 According to the manuscript catalog, this 6,000+-volume library held only works written by British and American women poets and playwrights.
 Stainforth also flipped the catalog on its spine and, in the back, jotted a “wish list” of approximately one thousand additional titles that he hoped to acquire; when he did obtain a copy, the title has a strikethrough in the wish list and an entry inserted in the main catalog.

 Recreating this library as a publicly accessible online resource will offer access to works by five centuries of women authors, ranging from 15th-century writer Juliana Berners, to 18th-century African-American poet Phyllis Wheatley, to Victorian poet Elizabeth Barrett Browning.
 Though scholars of literary history may be familiar with one or all four of those writers and their famous works, there are thousands of titles in this library by women writers who are understudied, fairly unknown, un-anthologized, working class poets and playwrights who merit our attention.
 Together, the works in this library comprise a deep historical collection from which students, teachers, scholars, and the curious public will benefit greatly.